PixarAnimationStudios/OpenSubdiv/documentation/osd_overview.rst

     Provide convenient classes to interop between compute and draw APIs

 These are independently used by clients.
-For example, a client can use only the stencil table evaluation.
-A client can call **Osd** compute functions on its own vertex buffers.
+For example, a client can use only the limit stencil evaluation, or a client can refine subdivision surfaces and draw them with the PatchTable and **Osd** tessellation shaders.
+All device specific evaluation kernels are implemented in the Evaluator classes.
+Since Evaluators don't own vertex buffers, clients should provide their own buffers as a source and destination.
+There are some interop classes defined in **Osd** for convenience.

-OpenSubdiv enforces the same results for the different computation backends with a series of regression tests that compare the methods to each other.
+OpenSubdiv utilizes a series of regression tests to compare and enforce identical results across different computational devices.

 ----